bglades/SimpleLoginFirebase/README.md

-# Getting Started with Create React App
+# Project Title: Simple Firebase Login

 This is a simple React.js login/register page using Firebase authentication.